-In accordance with MiFID II, any order placed with us will show acknowledgement and agreement to the content of this policy by you.
+In accordance with MiFID II, any order placed with the Bank will show acknowledgement and agreement to the content of this policy by you.
 The Bank will review the content of this document to ensure that it is adapted to market developments and latest regulations and will proceed to all necessary amendments, if need be.

 4.2.
-Best execution Obligation
+Products concerned